 How to combat Storyteller Steve:

 Timing is everything with this type, and the remedy must be administered before the onset of the story.
-When the person uses the phrase “let me tell you a story”, place your hand on your pocket quickly, then reach inside for your phone.
-Place your pointer finger in the air as if to say “one second please”.
-Hold a mock conversation with the imaginary person on the other end and use words that imply an urgent matter of some kind.
+When the person uses the phrase “let me tell you a story”, place your hand on your pocket quickly, then reach for your phone.
+Place your pointer finger in the air as if to say, “one second please”.
+Then, hold a mock conversation with the imaginary person on the other end, using words and phrases that imply an urgent matter of some kind.
 Example words/phrases to use are: “Now?” or “You’ll be there in ten minutes?” or “He died?”

 Too Much Information Guy

-How to combat Too Much Information Guy
+How to combat Too Much Information Guy:

 This type is extremely fragile, so you don’t want to do anything to further upset him/her.
 Your best bet is to act concerned about the problem, then suggest they seek a professional opinion immediately.
 Reiterate the urgency part.
 If possible, dial the phone number of whatever service they are in need of and hand them the phone.
-Leave the scene immediately after.

-How to combat Political Pete
+How to combat Political Pete:

 Whatever you do, do not express your political views.
 Doing so will further extend the conversation and add fuel to the debate.
-In the past I’ve recommended people void themselves from the conversation by stating that they are not a U.S. citizen, and therefore do not have voting rights.
-This information is outdated, and may lead to an altercation if he/she is a supporter of the national rifle association, and/or a resident of the state of Texas.
+In the past I’ve recommended people void themselves from the conversation by stating that they are not a U.S. citizen, which would implicate that said person does not have voting rights.
+However, this information is outdated, and may lead to an altercation if he/she is a supporter of the national rifle association, and/or a resident of the state of Texas.

 Having to listen to someone’s uppity, know-it-all banter about the after-life makes me want to send that person there myself.
 If you’re that giddy about whatever comes next then why the hell are you wasting your time here?
-God, if you’re listening to me right now, please let the floor open up under Religious Rick the next time he is standing in front of me.
-He desperately wants to meet you.
+God, if you’re listening to me right now, please let the floor open up under Religious Rick the next time he’s standing in front of me.

-How to Combat Religious Rick
+How to Combat Religious Rick:

-This one is a bit more drastic, but can be a lot of fun if executed properly.
+This one is a bit more dramatic, but it’s a lot of fun when executed properly.
 Make sure you know the person’s name before you begin.
-While the person is conducting their sermon, drop to the ground and begin thrashing around as if being possessed.
+While the person is conducting their sermon, drop to the ground and begin thrashing around like you’re possessed.
 Add flair by cussing and spitting, and if possible, try to foam at the mouth.
-Finally, cap it off by yelling gibberish in an altered voice — be sure to use the person’s name during your performance.
+Finally, cap it off by yelling gibberish, and be sure to use the person’s name during your performance.